Seneca Park HOA

 If a quorum* of homeowners should not be achieved at the Annual meeting, Section 5-206 of the Corporations and Associations Article of the Annotated Code of Maryland will be invoked.
 Simply stated, this means that a subsequent meeting will be held at which those members present in-person or by proxy will constitute a quorum for the purpose of electing Directors.

-*QUORUM: 10% of (or 17) homeowners, one per household.
+*QUORUM: 10% (or 17) of homeowners, one per household.

 History of Seneca Park